bdelacretaz/OSGi-for-mere-mortals/README.md

-This is the code of my "OSGi for mere mortals" presentation at ApacheCon NA 2011, http://na11.apachecon.com/talks/19416 - a small exampl RESTful server application built from scratch using OSGi Declarative Services.
+This is the code of my "OSGi for mere mortals" presentation at ApacheCon NA 2011, http://na11.apachecon.com/talks/19416 - a small standalone RESTful server built from scratch using OSGi Declarative Services.

 The slides at http://www.slideshare.net/bdelacretaz/osgi-for-mere-mortals